ZacharyBournand/crave-finder/README.md

 1. On the Home Page, you can either:
      - Sign Up
      - Log In
-     - Search for a Restaurant or Food Item in your chosen City
+     - Search for a Restaurant or Dish in your chosen City

 2. If you Log In, you get access to 2 buttons at the top right corner:
    - **User Reviews** button: